 where $\text{pr}_i:X \times X \to X$ is the projection to the i-th factor.

 \item If $k$ is a field with $\text{Br}(k)=0$, then the Severi-Brauer varieties $X$ over $k$ split over it and then $I(X)=I_\et(X)=1$.
-Hence as Theorem \ref{teo} shows, $\text{Br}(k)$ appears as an obstruction for the existence of an \'etale zero cycle of degree 1. \end{enumerate}
+Thus, as Theorem \ref{teo} shows, $\text{Br}(k)$ appears to be an obstruction to the existence of an \'etale zero cycle of degree 1. \end{enumerate}

 \end{remark}

 [title={Bibliography}]

 \info